 The second stage utilizes a carbon filter, which plays a crucial role in improving the quality of the water.
 Carbon filters use activated carbon, a highly porous material with a large surface area, to remove chlorine, chloramines, volatile organic compounds (VOCs), and other impurities that affect the taste and odor of water.

 The activated carbon in these filters works through a process called adsorption, where contaminant molecules are attracted to and held onto the surface of the carbon.
-This effectively removes chlorine, which can damage the RO membrane, and improves the overall taste and smell of the water.
+This effectively removes chlorine, which can damage the SoftPro RO membrane, and improves the overall taste and smell of the water.

 There are two main types of carbon filters: granular activated carbon (GAC) filters and carbon block filters.
 GAC filters consist of loose granules of activated carbon, while carbon block filters are made from a solid block of compressed carbon.
 Carbon block filters generally have a higher density and can remove smaller particles compared to GAC filters.